cdek-it/wordpress/README.md

 * WP-200 Fixed errors with shipments detection
 * WP-201 Fixed error with shipment auto creation due to vat calculation
 * WP-203 Fixed vat calculation for waybills
+* WP-211 Fixed error with shipment creation on new checkout due to missing office

 = 4.1 =
 * WP-97 Cdek delivery logger